JLESC/jlesc.github.io/_events_upcoming/2019-04-30-10th-jlesc-workshop.md

 The workshop will feature sessions on these seven central topics:

   * Applications and mini-apps
   * Parallel Programming models and runtime
   * Performance tools
   * Resilience
   * Big Data, I/O and in-situ visualization
   * Numerical methods and algorithms
   * Advanced architectures

-In addition, three keynote speakers will be invited to provide a clear picture of the current state and efforts on the roadmap to Exascale, a vendor session will be organized, and dedicated sessions on hot topics are again envisioned.
-Special efforts will be taken to highlight students and postdoc contributions: a poster session and a student/postdoc meeting opportunity will be arranged.

 A key objective of the workshop is to foster the existing collaborations and inform the workshop attendees of their respective progress, as well as identify new research collaborations and establish a roadmap for their implementation.